satryad/LAHSO/README.md

 5. Run `uv sync`.
 6. Run `uv run ui`.
 7. A browser window should open automatically, otherwise copy the printed link.

+## Run the Model

+### 1. Model input
+- Once the repository is cloned, there is a folder called "Datasets" consisting of default datasets required for running the model.
+- The default dataset is provided automatically once the model is started.
+Users can also create their input dataset by following the format given in the default data.

+### 2. Providing K-Best solutions
+- In the "Datasets" folder, the K-best solution for the default demand is already given.
+- If the user wants to generate a new demand file, the user needs to tick the box "Provide K-Best Solution" to generate the K-Best solution.
+The model will create a new file consisting of the demand with K-best solutions after "Next Step" button is clicked

+### 3. Learning Agent Settings
+- For training an agent, this settings is used to change hyperparameters of the agent
+- For implementation, users can upload different Q-table (a product of trained agent) and choose different polices.
+The greedy policy utilizes the RL agent while the others are benchmark policies

+### 4. Training an Agent
+- Users can train a model from scratch and will get training output (Q-table, record of total cost, and record of total reward) in a default name.
+- Since the training can take days to complete, users can stop the training and continue to train the agent by ticking the "Continue from previous training" box
+- After ticking the "Continue from previous training" box, the user will have an option to upload the last trained agent (Q-table, along with the recorded total costs and reward).
+- If users leave those options in the default files, the model will overwrite the Q-table with the default name. **Therefore it is important to rename the Q-table file (along with the recorded total costs and reward) if the user wants to save it.**

+### 5. Executing Model Implementation
+- After clicking the "Next Step" button in Simulation Settings tab, the model is ready to run.
+The user simply selects the tab "Execute Simulation" and the model will run until the desired number of simulations are completed
+- The bar chart provide the total costs of each episode.

+### 6. Comparing results
+- In the "Results Comparison" tab, users can compare output from Model Implementation after running different policies or learning agent.
+- The output of the Model Implementation are stored in csv_ouptut folder.
+Users can upload to files for comparison in the given box and determine the labell
+- By switching to the "Policy Comparison" tab, users will get 5 charts of comparison of different cost parameters.
+The bar chart represent cost different between 2 polices.

 ---